 We will ensure, where possible, that we have more than one emergency contact number for each pupil.
-This will give the School additional options to contact a responsible adult when a child missing education is also identified as a welfare and/or safeguarding concern.
+This will give the school additional options to make contact with a responsible adult when a child missing education is also identified as a welfare and/or safeguarding concern.

-Our attendance policy is set out in a separate document and is reviewed regularly by SLT.
-The School operates in accordance with statutory guidance Children missing education: statutory guidance for local authorities
+Our attendance policy is set out in a separate document and is reviewed regularly by the Senior Leadership Team.
+The School operates in accordance with statutory guidance

+Children missing education: statutory guidance for local authorities